 First, there’s something spiritual about the diet plan in question so it’s best to be aware of it on the get-go.
 It’s based on biblical principles to lead a healthy life.
 For example, The Shepherd’s Diet considers overeating as a sin.
 And from this premise, the rest of the diet procedure flows.
 If you’re already a Christian, you’re highly likely to appreciate this twist in a modern diet.
 However, if you’re a non-believer, all this might take getting used to or need to become an acquired taste.

 Jesus Christ as the Figurehead of a Diet Plan

-According to biblical records, Jesus led a healthy life that involved a lot of exercise as well as sensible eating.
+According to biblical records, Jesus led a healthy life that involved a lot of exercises as well as sensible eating.
 His anatomy speaks for itself.
 Raised in a carpenter’s house and learning the trade as a little boy, simplicity, sensibility, and necessity characterized the Messiah’s eating habits.
 No doubt, the man who would change history forever knew how it was to labor as a shepherd.
 In fact, Bible texts often refer to him as the good shepherd.

 Influence of Moses

 One of the great patriarchs of the Bible if not the greatest, Moses, fasted as a matter of habit.
 This enabled him to perceive spiritual matters and helped him stick to a healthy waistline as well.
 By intermittently fasting, the practice of eating can be further regulated and utilized as a force for good.
 The psychological prescriptions in this diet plan make for an interesting and enlightening read.
 It reminds us of the many principles that we probably have known all the while but have failed to be a keeper of until now.

 If Jesus were born into this day and age, what would he eat?